babelomics/MIGNON/4_advanced.md

 }
 ```

-In a second step, we can insert the mergeCounts task that will gather and summarize the output of the different HT-Seq executions.
-As it can be observed, the main input for this task will be the array of files generated in the loop over samples.
-Similar to the previous task, this step should only be executed if using the "star" or "hisat2" execution modes:
+In a second step, we can insert the **mergeCounts** task that will gather and summarize the output of the different HT-Seq executions.
+The main input for this task will be the array of files generated in the HT-Seq loop over samples.
+As the aforementioned task, this step should only be executed when using the "star" or "hisat2" execution modes:

 ```
 (...)